-STEAM Power 2020
+STEAM Power 2021: Virtual Workshop

 Pacific Science Center proudly partners with the Museum of Pop Culture and the Bill & Melinda Gates Foundation Discovery Center to bring teachers STEAM Power, a day dedicated to inspiring and supporting educators in STEAM (science, technology, engineering, arts and math).

-Life Saving, by Design at the Bill & Melinda Gates Foundation Discovery Center
+The Art of Data + Design | Bill & Melinda Gates Foundation Discovery Center

 Spark your students’ creativity and curiosity with the combination of STEM, theater, and art.
 Using Curio Classroom techniques and tools, students become artists, scientists, and storytellers using their hand-drawn art to discover hidden layers and watch it come to life as 3-dimensional works of art.
 Explore two pilot programs that are engaging students in astronomy explorations, and a lesson in animal anatomy through theatrical costume design.